kuzzleio/kuzzle-device-manager/doc/2/controllers/devices/export-measures/index.md

 code: true
 type: page
 title: exportMeasures
-description: Export measure history from an asset
+description: Export measure history from an device
 ---

 # exportMeasures

-This action allow to export the measures history of an asset.
+This action allow to export the measures history of an device.

 The measures are exported as a CSV stream.